Distributed Tracing¶

 ports:

-When using Jaeger for tracing, you need to use zipkin format to publish span from Choreo Connect.
+When using Jaeger for tracing, the format is same as for Zipkin to publish spans from Choreo Connect.
 Therefore, the tracer type is configured as zipkin.
-Follow the steps listed below to configure WSO2 Choreo Connect with Jaeger,
+Follow these steps to configure Choreo Connect with Jaeger.

 You will be able to browse through the request traces and expand each trace to view complete details of the trace.